France: Le Pen blames low turnout for poorer-than-expected election showing | DW | 20.06.2021

-Polling agencies estimate that France's traditional conservative party will win the first round of regional elections, with Marine Le Pen's far-right party performing worse than expected.
+Polling agencies project France's center-right Republicans would win the first round of regional elections.
+But far-right leader Marine Le Pen said the outcome is "misleading."

 Marine Le Pen has softened her image as her far-right party gears up for the 2022 presidential election

-Marine Le Pen, the former leader of France's far-right National Rally, on Sunday blamed poor turnout for her party's worse-than-expected performance in the first round of regional elections.
+Marine Le Pen, the former head of France's far-right National Rally, on Sunday blamed poor turnout for her party's worse-than-expected performance in the first round of the regional vote.

-Initial projections show the Republicans, a party of center-right conservatives, will top the weekend's vote, according to three polling agencies.
+Initials projections by three polling agencies showed the Republicans, a party of center-right conservatives, would top the weekend's vote.

 "Our voters didn't turn out," said Le Pen from her northern industrial stronghold of Henin-Beaufort.